KaushikKC/taskbid/README.md

 1. **Sandboxed execution** (preferred) — if the task has `test_input` + `expected_output`, the code runs inside `vm.runInNewContext` with a 5s timeout.
 Output is compared after normalization (JSON strings unwrapped, case-insensitive for strings).

-2. **LLM judge fallback** — if execution fails to detect a function name, Groq `llama-3.1-8b-instant` evaluates correctness from the task description.
+2. **LLM judge fallback** — if execution fails to detect a function name, the configured LLM provider (judge model) evaluates correctness from the task description.

 **Multi-argument functions**: use a JSON array as `test_input`:
 ```